-- (1) Buffering of Adjacent Uses: The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for the screening of mechanical equipment and service and storage areas.
-The buffer may be provided by distance, landscaping, fencing, changes in grade, and / or a combination of these or other techniques. - (2) Landscaping: Landscaping must be provided as part of site design.
+(1) Buffering of Adjacent Uses: The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for the screening of mechanical equipment and service and storage areas.
+The buffer may be provided by distance, landscaping, fencing, changes in grade, and / or a combination of these or other techniques.

+(2) Landscaping: Landscaping must be provided as part of site design.
 The landscape plan for the entire site must use landscape materials to integrate the various elements on site, preserve and enhance the particular identity of the site, and create a pleasing site character.
 The landscaping should define street edges, break up parking areas, soften the appearance of the development, and protect abutting properties.

-There are no changes proposed to the landscaping and buffering.
-Existing trees are shown on the plan and noted as being protected from disturbance during construction.
-Based on the above findings of fact, the Board finds the standards of this section have been met.
+A landscaping plan and buffering plan was not submitted.
+Subject to the granted waiver, the Board finds the standards of this section have been met.